MonsteRico/led-dashboard/modules/README.md

 3. Update your Spotify app settings in the developer dashboard with the same URI

 4. Access the web interface at `http://YOUR_PI_IP_ADDRESS:3000`

+## Update Module (`modules/update/`)

+The update module provides system update checking and installation functionality for the LED Dashboard.

+### Features:

+- Check for available updates from GitHub releases
+- Display current and latest versions
+- Perform system updates with progress tracking
+- Integration with the web interface for easy update management

+### Dependencies:

+This module depends on the following shell scripts in the `scripts/` directory:

+- `check-for-updates.sh`: Checks for available updates from GitHub
+- `update.sh`: Performs the actual system update

+### Files:

+- `update-service.ts`: Main update service with script execution
+- `README.md`: Detailed documentation for the update module

+### Usage:

+The update functionality is integrated into the web interface.
+Users can:

+1. Check for updates automatically when the page loads
+2. Manually check for updates using the "Check for Updates" button
+3. Install available updates with a single click
+4. View update progress and status messages

+### API Endpoints:

+- `GET /api/update/check`: Check for available updates
+- `POST /api/update/perform`: Perform an update to a specific version

+### Configuration:

+The update service automatically detects the environment:

+- **Development**: Uses scripts from the project root (`./scripts/`)
+- **Production**: Uses scripts from the installation directory (`/opt/led-dashboard/scripts/`)

+### Security:

+- Update scripts require proper permissions to execute
+- Scripts should be executable: `chmod +x scripts/*.sh`
+- The service validates script existence before execution